TimboKZ/TypeScript-Unit-Testing/README.md

-# typescript-unit-testing
+# TypeScript Jasmine Unit Testing

 An example TypeScript project with Jasmine unit tests.
+Based on [this tutorial](https://angular.io/docs/ts/latest/testing/jasmine-testing-101.html) from Angular 2 docs.
+To run tests, clone this repository, run `npm install` in the directory and open `unit-tests.html`.
+If you want Webpack to recompile the `bundle.js` for you in real time, run `npm run watch`.
+The unit test code can be found in `src/app.ts`.